shrey27tri01/DAA-Project/README.md

 # DAA-Theory-Project
-Our project report for the CS202 Design and Analysis of Algorithms course
+Our theory as well as implementation project reports for the CS202 Design and Analysis of Algorithms course